-There are critical technological and societal issues that need to be addressed in the coming years, that are not addressed by other EUREKA instruments, and only partially by other instruments in Europe.
-From a technological standpoint, Networking and Cloud Enablers addressing and using technology from such research areas as cyber security, artificial intelligence, 5G and beyond, FinTech, big data, business analytics, and IoT are considered as important orientations to develop.
-A special focus of CELTIC-NEXT will be on applications and services serving vertical sectors such as content (video, gaming), e-health, smart cities, agriculture, mobility, energy, automotive, e-commerce, and industry/ manufacturing.
+A special focus of CELTIC-NEXT will be on connectivity applications and services serving the vertical sectors such as content (video, gaming), e-health, smart cities, agriculture, mobility, energy, automotive, e-commerce, and industry 4.0 / manufacturing / logistics.
 Those verticals are equally important to advance, along with optimising and improving efficiency and reliability with the best end-to-end connectivity and security.
-The evolution of ICT services over the next period will be achieved via a partnership model where the vertical sectors collaborate in determining their ICT solutions.
+The evolution of ICT services over the next period will be achieved via a partnership model where the vertical sectors collaborate in determining their ICT solutions, achieving cross-fertilization between verticals and ICT communities.
 This will be a key focus of the CELTIC-NEXT end-to-end perspective.
 Another key issue for CELTIC-NEXT will be to develop communications infrastructures and services that can adapt to the requirements of various business sectors.
-The need of communications between vehicles are indeed quite different than the needs for piloting electrical power in buildings and houses.
-The same applies to the virtual and immersive reality techniques, that will become a critical element in the health and media/digital industry in the coming years.
-There will be many unique challenges behind innovative manufacturing processes that must be supported by one ubiquitous infrastructure.
-We expect that many of the CELTIC-NEXT projects will define and develop self-adaptable solutions, able to fit the needs of many different sectors and societal challenges.
+The needs for communications between vehicles are indeed quite different than the needs for piloting electrical power in buildings and houses.
+The same applies to the virtual and immersive reality techniques that will become a critical element in the health and media industry in the coming years.
+There will also be many unique challenges behind innovative manufacturing processes that must be supported by one ubiquitous infrastructure.